 Back when I used to think the actual Instagram filters were the shit…. *smh.*

 And here’s a throwback to one of the first photos I ever posted on IG.
 Not even sure what the middle picture is.
-And while chocolate covered strawberries almost always look divine, I apparently found a way to make them look damn near disgusting lol.
+And while chocolate covered strawberries almost always look divine, I apparently found a way to make them look near disgusting, hah.

-Now fast forward to today… I’m the girl who takes a million pictures of my food before I eat it.
+Now fast forward to today… I’m the girl who takes pictures of my food before I eat it.

 So if you were to ask me two years ago what I would be doing today, I definitely would not have said “I TAKE FOOD PHOTOS for a living” … or any photos for that matter.
 But I worked my ass off to learn.

-Now I go on photo shoots at least 3-5 times a week and manage 9 different Instagram accounts… some of them you might already be following.
+Now I go on photo shoots at least 3-5 times a week and started my own social media branding agency.

 My OVERALL point: There is no over-night success.
 Just because you aren’t good at something now… doesn’t mean you won’t be BETTER in the future.
 If you keep at it, you will always improve no matter how big or small.
 If you truly have a passion for something, don’t give that shit up.